murpqjackson/ClashLang/README.md

 You've probably noticed that to explain how you do a deck, you start `do <deck name> deck`. `deck` names are two part, the main card and the deck type.
 There are three deck types to choose from, `bait`, `beatdown`, and `control`, for a total of 3 * 24 possible `deck` names (any of the 24 cards can be a main card).
 I was cool with when you could only store 3 decks, so 72 should be plenty.

-If you want parameters, you're gonna say `do <deckname> deck with <card1>, <card2>, ...`.
+If you want parameters, you're gonna say `<deckname> deck with <card1>, <card2>, ...`.
 Here's where things get interesting.
 Inside a function, you can use all of the cards, *but they won't be the same ones as outside the deck*.
 What happens in the deck stays in the deck.
 If you make a `deck with giant`, `giant` will be whatever value the `deck` is ran with.
 Another card, like `princess` will be its default 3.

 Memory functions and I/O still work normally, though, and `elixir` is always `elixir` no matter what `deck` you play.